pdf2htmlEX/pdf2htmlEX/buildScripts/Readme.md

   ensures that any versions of Poppler already installed by the user, are not broken by the user's installation of `pdf2htmlEX`.

+- **`createAlpineTarFile`**: Using an already compiled version of `pdf2htmlEX`, installs it and `popper-data` into a tar file suitable for use in any Alpine environment.

 - **`createAppImage`**: Using an already compiled version of `pdf2htmlEX`, installs it and `popper-data` into an AppImage.